 - Shared hosting is an excellent option for small businesses, personal bloggers, non-profit organizations, e-commerce, and educational websites

-- When choosing a shared hosting provider, consider uptime and reliability, security features, pricing, scalability options, customer service, and reputation
+- When choosing a shared hosting package, consider uptime and reliability, security features, pricing, scalability options, customer service, and reputation

 Definition of Shared Hosting

-However, since multiple websites share the same resources, there may be limitations on bandwidth usage and potential issues with website performance.
+However, since many websites share the same resources, there may be limitations on bandwidth usage and potential issues with website performance.

 Despite these limitations, shared hosting remains widespread due to its affordability and ease of use.

 How Does Shared Hosting Work?

 In shared hosting, your hosting provider creates server space that is shared among multiple users.
 Each user gets an allocated disk space with a control panel where they can manage their resources.